 This degree provides a unique combination of academic learning, ministry skill, and character development.
-It is a 60 credit hour program that includes nine core Bible/Theology courses and nine Ministry Skill courses offered in modular format.
-One week, with morning and afternoon courses, is offered in early January each year at the Sunnybrae Campus; two weeks, again with morning and afternoon courses, are offered in June each year at the Pambrun Campus.
-The student can complete the program in three years, spending three weeks each year on campus, though up to six years are allowed for completion.
+The 60 credit hour program includes nine core Bible/Theology courses and nine Ministry Skill courses offered in modular format.
+One week, with morning and afternoon courses, is offered in early January, and two weeks, again with morning and afternoon courses, are offered in early June each year at the Pambrun Campus.
+The student can usually complete the program in four to six years.
+While up to six years are allowed for completion, an extension may be available upon request.

 In addition to the eighteen courses, the degree includes a three-year mentoring program focused on character and ministry development.
-Each student will also complete a final project combining their academic learning with a practical ministry project relevant to their current ministry.
+Each student will also complete a final thesis or project relevant to their current ministry, combining their academic learning with a major paper (minimum 75 pages).
+This thesis/ project will be written under the guidance of a program faculty member.